Why Do I Have No Motivation To Do Anything?

 Remember; you are not alone.
 There is no one simple answer to this common feeling, however there are a number of likely causes to explore.
 There is more to it than having no motivation or just feeling some negativity.

-Why do I have no motivation to do anything?
+Possible reasons you have no motivation to do anything.